 Herbert "Zeppo" Marx of the Marx Brothers invented a type of watch with a built-in heart-rate monitor, as well as a new kind of heating pad.
 His engineering company also popularized the Marman Clamp, which is still widely used for aerospace applications.

-David McCallum, most famous as Ilya Kuryakin on The Man from U.N.C.L.E. and "Ducky" Mallard on NCIS is also an orchestral conductor (following in the footsteps of his father - cf. the Music section).
-One of his songs, "The Edge" is one of the most sampled piece of music in hip-hop to date.
+David McCallum, most famous as Ilya Kuryakin on The Man from U.N.C.L.E. and "Ducky" Mallard on NCIS, is also an accomplished composer and orchestral conductor (following in the footsteps of his father - cf. the Music section), having released four albums for Capitol Records between 1966 and 1968.
+One of his works, "The Edge" is one of the most sampled pieces of music in hip-hop to date.

 Leonard Nimoy directed Three Men And A Baby (the highest-grossing film of 1987) and The Good Mother (as well as the less-surprising Star Trek III).
 He has also released five albums, directed music videos, acted in many non-Star Trek-related roles, and (most notably) he is a succesful photographer.